‘It Was Absolute Pure Hell’: How Dav Boots Co-Founder Escaped California’s Disastrous Wildfire

 No stranger to wildfires that frequently affect the Southern California region, Sengstaken was already prepared for the unexpected.

 “I had important things in one spot; external hard drives for business ready,” she said.
 “In our design office, I’m sure there’s all kinds of smoke damage because the fire is surrounding it.
-I have no idea of what we’re going back to: All I know is that a few people stayed and they say the property is in tact, but we don’t know about the inside — it could be full of smoke.”
+I have no idea of what we’re going back to: All I know is that a few [area residents] stayed and they say the property is in tact, but we don’t know about the inside — it could be full of smoke.”

 However, relocating her livestock added some challenges.